-Follow these steps to turn on swapping in the UNIX shell:
+Follow this procedure to turn on swapping in the UNIX shell:

 Note

 A disk partition that previously was used for swap space will be labeled as swap in the disklabel and can be used without harm.

-Change to the /dev/disk directory:
+Ch nange to the /dev/disk directory:

 cd /dev/disk

-Turn the swap device on.
-In this example, the swap device is dsk
+Tu rn the swap device on.
+In this example, the swap device is dsk0b

 swapon dsk0b

-Verify that the swap device is turned on:
+Ve rify that the swap device is turned on:

 swapon -s

 Note

-The restart command, which is used to restart the installation from the UNIX shell, is no longer available after swap space has been enabled.
-To restart the installation, halt the system and reboot from the distribution media.